Rouji/ssh2p/README.md

 ```
 You can generate an RSA key using `ssh-keygen -t rsa -f id_rsa`

-The `X-Forwarded-For` is set to the client's IP in the POST request to upstream, so you can do your logging there.
+The `X-Forwarded-For` is set to the client's IP in the POST request to upstream, so you can do your logging in your web server.
+The stdout/err of this program is more for debugging purposes than anything else.

 # Client-Side Usage
-Assuming you've got [something like this](https://github.com/Rouji/single_php_filehost) running on `example.com` port 22:
+If you've got this and [some file host](https://github.com/Rouji/single_php_filehost) running on `example.com`:
 ```bash
 # echo this is some text | ssh example.com
 Pseudo-terminal will not be allocated because stdin is not a terminal.